msbnewman/MagpieLab/README.md

 Clone your MagpieLab.
 ><code>git clone **insertlablinkhere**</code>

-## Magpie1: Random Response
+## Magpie1: Random Response (2 Steps)
 Open the Magpie.java file.

+Take a look at the getRandomResponse() method.

-Currently the code has four responses, but a few more would make the chatbot better. **Modify the getRandomResponse() method so that it adds two more noncommittal responses.**
+1. Currently the code has four responses, but a few more would make the chatbot better. **Modify the getRandomResponse() method so that it adds two more noncommittal responses.**

-Currently the code will only print out the first random response, "Interesting." **Change the whichResponse assignment statement in the getRandomResponse() method so it assigns a random number greater than or equal to 0 and less than 6.**
+2. Currently the code will only print out the first random response, "Interesting." **Change the whichResponse assignment statement in the getRandomResponse() method so it assigns a random number greater than or equal to 0 and less than 6.**

-## Magpie2: Custom Keyword Response
+## Magpie2: Custom Keyword Response (6 Steps)
 Open the Magpie.java file.

+Take a look at the getResponse() method.

-Now that we have six random responses, let’s make some responses that sound more like human responses.
-Looking for keywords will help create a more custom response.
+Now that we have six random responses, let’s use the getResponse() method to make some responses that sound more like human responses.
+Looking for ***keywords*** will help create a more custom response.

 **Modify the getResponse() method to do the following:**